FormidableLabs/whackage/README.md

 which adds the `node_modules` within linked source directories to the Haste blacklist to avoid `@providesModules` naming collisions.

+### Why the name?

+It's wacky, it's hacky, and it rhymes with package.
+Also it whacks your `node_modules` irreplaceably.

 ### Please note

 This project is in a pre-release state.
 The API may be considered relatively stable, but changes may still occur.